-The inherent benefits of process manufacturing and its relatively advanced state of automation when compared to other methods, i.e. real-time monitoring, 24/7 production, less requirement for labor, reduced inventory and inventory management costs, high rate of quality due to strict input/output controls, are enough to make discrete manufacturers green with envy, but many discrete manufacturing plants are equipping their machines on the line with IoT-capable sensors and controls, adding automation in the form of robots or programmable machines, and tracking machine metrics, as a way of bringing a more continuous flow onto the assembly line.
+The inherent benefits of process manufacturing and its relatively advanced state of automation when compared to other methods, i.e. real-time monitoring, 24/7 production, less requirement for labor, reduced inventory and inventory management costs, high rate of quality due to strict input/output controls, are enough to make discrete manufacturers green with envy.
+But, many discrete manufacturing companies are equipping their machines on the line with IoT capable sensors and controls, adding automation in the form of robots or programmable machines, and tracking machine metrics, as a way of bringing a more continuous flow onto the assembly line.

 Automation promises great gains in productivity, but any radical retooling towards automation will need to be informed on the analytics gathered today, based on the benchmarks set by existing machines and their operators.

 The case for plant-wide analytics in discrete manufacturing is pretty clear.
 But what about process manufacturers?

 For process manufacturers, the most important analytics might be measurements of pressure or temperature, as opposed to uptime and cycle times.
 Quality is more likely to be an automated test, say for PH balance or some other sample assay rather than a visual inspection.